ericbutz/developer-portal/app/guides/webhooks/create-subscription.md

 # Step 2: Create a webhook subscription

 Each application can have multiple subscriptions associated to it.
-While one subscription is sufficient, you can create upto to **ten** active webhook subscriptions in Sandbox, and upto **five** in Production at a time.
+While one subscription is sufficient, you can create up to to **ten** active webhook subscriptions in Sandbox, and up to **five** in Production at a time.

 To make the following request, we need to use the `access_token` we just previously obtained.